 14KM | 8 HOURS | 180M ASCENT | 1540M DESCENT

-Today, you will be crossing several passes, each one more impressive than the other.
+Today, you will be crossing several passes, each one more impressive than the last.
 Different varieties of Blue Poppy (June-July) and mountain birds can be found on the trail.
 Lunch at the point, where one trail leads to Talakha and other to Wangduephodrang.
 After lunch, an hour’s gradual climb brings you to the last pass, Tale La (4180m) from where the views of Dagala range and Thimphu is superb.
-Start a long descent through forest of spruce, birch, juniper and rhododendrons to Talakha Goempa (3080m).
+Start a long descent through forest of spruce, birch, juniper and rhododendrons to Talakha Goempa at 3080m.
 From the Talakha Goempa, you will hike down through mixed vegetation, apple orchards and feeder road to the Village of Chamgang.
 Your car will be waiting here to transfer you to Thimphu.